PlanBase/PdfLayoutManager/README.md

 # Building from Source

-Requires Maven 3, Java 8, and Kotlin 1.1.51 or greater.
+Requires Maven 3, (Java 8?), and Kotlin 1.1.51 or greater.
 Jar file ends up in the `target/` sub-folder.

 API documentation can be built with `mvn javadoc:javadoc` and is then found at `target/site/apidocs/index.html`